 Join some of Canada’s brightest minds for a riveting romp through booze, sex, rock ’n’ roll, and more.

-- Jonathan Goldstein, host of the CBC’s WireTap
+- “What’s the Use?” by Jonathan Goldstein, host of the CBC’s WireTap

 Reception to follow.